mookerzhou/cooking_journal/_posts/veg-main/2025-03-31-hippie-tofu.md

 tags: recipeish
 ---

 Adapted from "Salad Samurai"'s That 70s Tofu recipe.
 Tastes like you got it at a hot bar at a hippie food co-op.
 I brought this to a potluck and it was surprisingly a hit with the 1 year old.
 We've been making it a lot this year since it's a low effort dish that is easy to make if you're home all the time with a new born, say.
+I can't believe my first tofu recipe on this blog is a white people tofu recipe!
+I will have to write up some Chinese tofu recipes in penance....

 Ingredients
 * 1 pack firm tofu